mtrx1337/raspiashow/doc/raspberry.md

 ```

 The best way to set this permanently would be inside the `~/.bash_profile`.
-Just stick the line from above at the end of it.
+Just stick the line from above at the top of the file.

 Reboot your RPi.
 If your configuration file is valid, it should start up
 a chromium instance displaying whatever you configured it to.